jonpugh/atlas-help/vagrant/shares/what.html.md

 # What are Shares?

-Shares let you share access to a running Vagrant environment with anyone, on any network connected to the internet.
+Shares let you share access to a running Vagrant environment with anyone, on any network connected to the Internet.

 There are several different types of shares.